Achievements

 The Justice for Victims of Trafficking Act is the first anti-trafficking law focused exclusively on domestic victims of human trafficking.
 This landmark piece of legislation increases funding to domestic trafficking victims, encourages states to stop arresting and prosecuting child victims, prioritizes demand-reduction as a prevention strategy, and creates a Survivor Advisory Council to advise on federal human trafficking efforts.

 Rights4Girls worked closely with survivors, child welfare organizations, and lawmakers to pass this groundbreaking legislation, which finally recognized the intersection between foster care and domestic child sex trafficking.
-The law requires child welfare agencies to improve their response to child sex trafficking by screening all youth for trafficking, recording and reporting those numbers, and referring children into appropriate services.
+The Preventing Sex Trafficking & Strengthening Families Act, requires child welfare agencies to improve their response to child sex trafficking by screening all youth for trafficking, recording and reporting those numbers, and referring children into appropriate services.
 It also requires agencies to report any children missing from care to the National Center for Missing and Exploited Children within 24 hours to improve the response time of law enforcement agencies to find children vulnerable to traffickers.

 0 Comments